skulkarni218/skulkarni218.github.io/tabs/workexperience.md

 			<li>
 				<h5>Senior Systems Engineer<span class="duration"><i class="fa fa-calendar color"></i> Mar 17 - Jul 18 </span></h5>
 				<h6><span class="fa fa-briefcase"></span> Infosys Limited, Pune, India</h6>
-				<p>As a Senior Systems Engineer, I analyzed and improvised business processes and procedures to implement automated business solutions for one of the world's largest pharmaceutical companies by developing an application that performs market sensitivity.
+				<p>As a Senior Systems Engineer, I analyzed and improvised business processes and procedures to implement automated business solutions for one of the world's largest pharmaceutical companies.
+				To achieve this, I elicited business requirements by interviewing medical clientele to create and maintain the Requirement Traceability Matrix.
-				This led to the formulation of continuous improvements by working with stakeholders to integrate automated processes resulting in 32% reduced tickets.
+				Then, I helped formulate continuous improvements by working with stakeholders to integrate automated processes which resulted in 32% reduced tickets for the support team.
-				Also, I elicited business requirements by conducting meetings with more than 50 Medical Representatives and translated them in a comprehensive Requirement Specification document which described the functional requirements and maintained the Requirement Traceability Matrix (RTM).
+				Additionally, by automating certain business-critical processes I was able to improve the efficiency of the support team by saving 50% time originally required.
-				Additionally, with the help of MS Visio, I was able to create business process maps and workflow diagrams which enhanced business processes and tackled root causes of business problems.
-This also helped in streamlining the process of generating and delivering app usage reports to the stakeholders.
+				Furthermore, I also streamlined the process of generating and delivering app usage reports using SQL, MS Excel and ASP.NET to the stakeholders.
-				Furthermore, I conducted various levels of testing which included functional, regression, user acceptance (UAT) and integration between client and team of 8 to address business requirements.
-				<br><br>
-				Also, I oversaw the development and deployment of a marketing analytics solution which increased the efficiency of the application by 50% by automating the process of creating new proposals using SQL, SSIS, and ASP.NET.
-				Additionally, I modified the database design and improved the system performance of procedures by 65% by collaborating with several cross-functional teams.</p>
+				Apart from this, I also helped in improving the system performance by 65% by modifying database design and procedures with the help of several cross-functional teams.
+				Furthermore, I developed test cases and conducted functional, regression, user acceptance (UAT) and integration testing for quality assurance.</p>
 			</li>

 			<br><br>